Mother of Tears first published by EyeforFilm

 This obsession with the reemergence of history is not just some hoary old horror convention (although it is certainly that as well), but also Argento’s way of announcing his own long-awaited return from the dead.

-With his early films, such as The Bird With The Crystal Plumage (1970), The Cat O’ Nine Tails (1971), Four Flies On Grey Velvet (1971) and the influential Deep Red (1975), Argento cemented a reputation as the Hitchcock-inflected, gore-drenched king of giallo, and as one of the world’s leading manipulators of baroque filmic spectacle – but in 1977, he took these talents in a new direction with arguably his finest film, Suspiria.
-A macabre phantasmagoria pitched somewhere between eerie fairy tale and grand guignol nightmare, Suspiria had few cinematic precedents in either its heady style or its content, and remains even today a real benchmark of mannerist horror.
+With his early films, such as The Bird With The Crystal Plumage (1970), The Cat O’ Nine Tails (1971), Four Flies On Grey Velvet (1971) and the influential Deep Red (1975), Argento cemented a reputation as the Hitchcock-inflected, gore-drenched king of giallo, and as one of the world’s leading manipulators of baroque filmic spectacle – but in 1977, he took these talents in a new direction with Suspiria– a macabre phantasmagoria pitched somewhere between eerie fairy tale and grand guignol nightmare.
+Suspiria had few cinematic precedents in either its heady style or its content, and remains even today a real benchmark of mannerist horror.

 Suspiria was in fact just the first part of a projected trilogy, known collectively as the ‘Three Mothers’ and concerned with a trio of powerful sibling witches.
 The second film in the series, Inferno (1980), was (relatively) quick to follow but, despite featuring several memorably murderous set-pieces (and one of the finest underwater sequences ever committed to celluloid), failed to achieve its predecessor’s delirious heights owing to a daftly disappointing ending.